 Once in place, the new system will provide detailed information about how a student is progressing toward standards in specific content areas.

-Instead of traditional letter grades, standards-based grading uses numbers on a scale of 1 to 4.
+A standards-based report card communicates much more than an "A," "B" or "C" about a student.
+Instead of traditional letter grades, standards-based grading uses numbers on a proficiency scale of 1 to 4.
 These scores indicate the extent to which a student is on track to meet all applicable end-of-the-year learning standards.

 What the Numbers Mean

-As the District makes this transition, it's important for parents and students to understand that the numbers used in standards-based grading do not correspond to letter grades.
+As the District implements the new report cards, it's important for parents and students to understand that the numbers used in standards-based grading do not correspond to letter grades.
 Specifically:

-► The "Meeting Standards" score of 3 shows that a student is performing at grade level.
+- The "Meets Grade-Level Standards" score of 3 shows that a student is performing at grade level.
 If that performance is maintained, the student will meet the end-of-year standard.

 Standards-based grading measures the mastery of multiple learning targets.
 A student's performance is measured against those standards rather than against the performance of other students.
 The goal is for everyone to meet or exceed the standards.